Ext functor

 In mathematics, the Ext functors are the derived functors of the Hom functor.
 Along with the Tor functor, Ext is one of the core concepts of homological algebra, in which ideas from algebraic topology are used to define invariants of algebraic structures.
 The cohomology of groups, Lie algebras, and associative algebras can all be defined in terms of Ext.
 The name comes from the fact that the first Ext group Ext1 classifies extensions of one module by another.

-In the special case of abelian groups, Ext was introduced by Reinhold Baer (1934).
-It was named by Samuel Eilenberg and Saunders MacLane (1942), and applied to topology (the universal coefficient theorem for cohomology).
-For modules over any ring, Ext was defined by Henri Cartan and Eilenberg in their 1956 book Homological Algebra.
+In the special case of abelian groups, Ext was introduced by Reinhold Baer in 1934.
+It was named by Samuel Eilenberg and Saunders MacLane in 1942, and applied to topology (the universal coefficient theorem for cohomology).
+For modules over any ring, Ext was defined by Henri Cartan and Eilenberg in 1956.